-Cirencester Town Council, who manage the amphitheatre site on behalf of English Heritage, have developed a town walk, which includes a visit to the monument.
-Download the trail leaflet
+Cirencester Town Council, which manages the site on behalf of English Heritage, have developed a town walk, which includes a visit to the monument.
+Artefacts and more information about the amphitheatre can be found at the Corinium Museum in the town centre.